How to get insurance to pay for water damage

 Ready to shop home insurance?

-Once you figure out the source of water damage, check your policy to see if it’s covered.
-Below are some sources of water damage that may be covered by home insurance.
+Once you've determined the source of the water damage and turned off your water supply, review your policy to see if the water damage is covered.
+Below are some instances of water damage that are typically covered and not covered by homeowners insurance.

 Home

-What kind of water damage is covered?
+What type of water damage is covered?

 • Burst pipes